GRCDEV/ArduSim/help/development.md

 ### 1.2 UAV agent (multicopter)

-The ArduSim simulator has been designed to facilitate the deployment of the implemented main.java.com.api.protocols in real UAVs.
+The ArduSim simulator has been designed to facilitate the deployment of the implemented protocols in real UAVs.

 When running ArduSim in a Raspberry Pi 3 B+, all the simulation-dependent software elements are disabled merely by changing an execution parameter, which makes the deployment of a newly developed protocol somewhat trivial.